aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotx-to-excel/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOTX to Excel?</h2>

+The DOTX file format is a Microsoft Word template file used to create documents with a consistent look and feel.
+It is used to store text, images, and other content that can be used to create a document.
+However, the DOTX format is not compatible with Microsoft Excel, which is a spreadsheet application.
+Therefore, in order to use the content of a DOTX file in Excel, it must first be converted to a compatible format.

+<h2>How Aspose.Total Helps for DOTX to Excel Conversion?</h2>
-For a Python developer, who is trying to add a DOTX to EXCEL conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a comprehensive package of APIs that can be used to automate the conversion process of DOTX to Excel.
+It is a full package of various APIs dealing with different file formats.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the DOTX file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.

+The Aspose.Total for Python via .NET API is a powerful tool for Python developers who are looking to add a DOTX to Excel conversion feature within their application.
+It is easy to use and provides a reliable and efficient way to convert DOTX files to Excel.
+Furthermore, the API is highly customizable and can be used to create documents with a consistent look and feel.

 {{% /blocks/products/pf/feature-page-summary %}}